storybookjs/nextjs-server/README.md

 <h1>Storybook NextJS Server</h1>

-Storybook NextJS server is a **highly experimental** framework to build React Server Components in isolation.
+Storybook NextJS server is a **highly experimental** framework to build React components in isolation.
 Unlike the stable `@storybook/nextjs`, it is embedded **inside** your NextJS app and rendered by NextJS.

 This has a few key benefits: